Numbericons/sudoku/README.md

 This project has a simple and intuitive interface with minimal styling.

 This Sudoku implementation uses a functional style within the boardBuilder.js file to create an accurate board.
-All relevant data is passed into each function call, as below:
+All relevant data is passed into each function call, as below.
+This logic was worked out from scratch with little to no reference as an added challenge.

 ``` javsacript
   function sampleNext(arr, numbers, nRow, nextCols, row, nTried, numbsUsed){